Deep Agents

 For direct container control without AI agent wiring:

-import { createDockerSandbox } from '@deepagents/context';
+import { createDockerSandbox, pkg } from '@deepagents/context';

 const sandbox = await createDockerSandbox({